Pap smear (Papanicolaou smear)

 Postpartum blues

-A condition (~ 10%) occurring within days to weeks following delivery and lasting more than 2 weeks.
-Characterized by vegetative signs of depression, tearfulness, anxiety, loss of interest in normal activities, guilt, inadequacy in coping with the infant duration, thoughts of suicide.
-Risk factors for developing postpartum depression include previous depression and unsupportive home environment Typically requires treatment for up to 6 months with antidepressants.
+A condition (~10%) occurring within days to weeks following delivery and lasting more than 2 weeks.
+Characterized by vegetative signs of depression, tearfulness, anxiety, loss of interest in normal activities, guilt, and inadequacy in coping with the infant, and may include thoughts of suicide.
+Risk factors for developing postpartum depression include previous depression and an unsupportive home environment.
+Typically requires treatment for up to 6 months with antidepressants.
 Psychiatric consultation may be helpful.

 Postpartum psychosis